Are Eggshells Good for Snake Plants?

 How to Use Eggshells for Snake Plant?

-It is clear that you should use only powdered eggshells to fertilize your plants.
+It would be best if you used only powdered eggshells to fertilize your plants.

-Eggshells are left with Salmonella bacteria, if not removed can destroy your plant and attract infestation.
+Eggshells are left with Salmonella bacteria, which, if not removed, can destroy your plant and attract infestation.

 Pulverize eggshells

-1. Take 10 eggshells and wash them under sink to remove leftover egg white.
+1. Take 10 eggshells and wash them under the sink to remove leftover egg whites.

 3. Drying under sunlight will remove infestation bacteria.

-4. After couple of days, grind eggshells into fine powder.
+4. After a couple of days, grind eggshells into fine powder.

 You can use the obtained powder to enrich your soil.